 MEMBERS ARE EXPECTED to remain in residence in Princeton during term time.
 Members’ only other obligation is to pursue their own research.
 If they wish, they may also participate in seminars and meetings within the Institute, and there are ample opportunities for contacts with scholars at nearby universities.

 INSTITUTE STIPENDS will normally be offered up to a maximum of $70,000 for the full academic year, or $35,000 for one term.
 A few senior scholars will be offered additional funding to help make up for losses in salary.
 Stipends may be supplemented by other grants, including sabbatical salaries, but if the total exceeds the salary at the time of application the Institute stipend will be reduced accordingly.
 Scholars with full sabbatical funding, other grants, retirement funding, or other means may apply for a non-stipendiary membership.
 Institute stipends are intended to replace lost salary to fund Members; they are not intended to pay for teaching replacements in Members’ home institutions.
-Up to three Assistant Professors who meet additional eligibility requirements will be selected for Mellon Fellowships that will provide full year support matching their salaries and benefits at the time of application.
+A few Assistant Professors who meet additional eligibility requirements will be selected for Mellon Fellowships that will provide full year support matching their salaries and benefits at the time of application.
 (Detailed information about this program is on the website: http://www.hs.ias.edu/mellon.)
 Some short-term visitorships (for less than a full term, and without stipend) are also available on an ad-hoc basis.
 (To inquire contact the Administrative Officer as indicated below.)